gh4abhi/gh4abhi/README.md

 <!-- - 👨‍💻 All of my projects are available at **[My Portfolio](https://Link)** -->

-- ⚡ Fun fact **I like reading books and taking care of my Physical Fitness.**
+- ⚡ I like **reading books and taking care of my Physical Fitness.**

 - 📝 You can check some of my blogs at [https://medium.com/@gh4abhi](https://medium.com/@gh4abhi)